yiliyassh/opentoolkits/distro.md

 -  2008-07-27: Distribution Release: Debian GNU/Linux 4.0r4
 -
 Headlines...
+-  2022-11-22 >Testing and Unstable users may find Anacron disabled
 -  2022-10-13 >Debian prepares for Bookworm freeze
 -  2022-10-02 >Debian votes on non-free firmware on install media
 -  2022-09-10 >Debian publishes new media for Buster and Bullseye